andrelmbackman/delivery_fee_api/README.md

 types-python-dateutil==2.8.19.20240106
 ```
 ## Clarifications/interpretations
-- Rush hour in UTC: although it does not make much sense in a real-life scenario, I interpreted it as any timezone converted to UTC; rush hour in UTC, no matter the local time of the order.
+- Rush hour in UTC: although it does not make much sense in a real-life scenario, I interpret it as any timezone converted to UTC; rush hour in UTC, no matter the local time of the order.
-- Rush hour 3-7 PM was interpreted as 15:00:00.000 – 18:59:59.999.
+- Rush hour 3-7 PM is interpreted as 15:00:00.000 – 18:59:59.999 (3 inclusive, 7 exclusive).
 - As stated in the docstrings of models.py: extra fields of the request body do not raise errors, but are disregarded.
 This is true only if the required fields are present and formatted correctly.
 - Rounding; in cases where the rush hour multiplication results in a fractional number, banker's rounding is applied.
 ---